 Did you know that remote educators are in high demand?
-Not only are these positions plentiful, but there are many different ways to make money from home if you enjoy teaching others.
-So, let’s first talk about the difference between online teaching and tutoring jobs.
+Not only are online tutoring jobs plentiful, but there are many different ways to make money from home if you enjoy teaching others.
+So, let’s first talk about the difference between online tutoring and teaching jobs.

 A tutor is an informal professional who gives an individual extra instruction in any given subject.
-You’ll need to have extensive knowledge of a subject (English, calculus, biology, a foreign language, music, etc.), but in some cases, you don’t need any specialized training to be a tutor.
+You’ll need to have extensive knowledge of a subject (English, calculus, biology, Spanish, algebra, trigonometry, and so on), but in some cases, you don’t need any specialized training to be a tutor.
 Some examples are a college student majoring in chemistry, a retired school teacher, or a person who is fluent in more than one language.

-When you’re working as a tutor, you can work as an employee, independent contractor, or you can choose to open up your own home-based tutoring business.
-Tutors generally charge by the hour and make an average of $18.18 per hour.
+When you’re working as a tutor, you can work as an employee or an independent contractor, or you can choose to open up your own home-based tutoring business.
+Tutors generally charge by the hour and make an average of $19.36 per hour.

 On the other hand, a teacher is a trained professional who teaches a group of students.
-Teachers in the United States are required to have a Bachelor’s Degree and a teaching license or state certification.
-Pay rates for teachers vary considerably depending on the grade being taught, the level of education that they have (Bachelor’s, Master’s, or Ph.D.), which state they reside in, and whether the position is full- or part-time.
-Remote teachers are usually hired as employees or independent contractors.
+Teachers in the United States are required to have a bachelor’s degree and a teaching license or state certification.
+Pay rates for teachers vary considerably depending on the grade being taught, the level of education that they have (bachelor’s, master’s, or Ph.D.), which state they reside in, and whether the position is full- or part-time.
+Remote teachers might be hired as employees or independent contractors, depending on the company.

 Employee, Entrepreneur, or Independent Contractor?
 Which Route is Right for You?

-When you work as an online tutor, you can work as an employee, independent contractor, or set up your own business.
+When you work as an online tutor, you can work as an employee or independent contractor or set up your own business.
 There are pros and cons to each arrangement.

 When you work as an employee, you don’t have to invest any money upfront or find your own clients, but your pay rate, work hours, and how you work will be more restricted.
 Also, note if you as an independent contractor or a freelancer — you are considered self-employed and will need to pay quarterly self-employment taxes.